Wildlife, Environmental and other News

 (There are extensive views to the right here, over a quite deep valley, with the conifers of Set Thorns Inclosure beyond, and the re-seeded grasslands of Long Slade Bottom away to the right).

-After a short distance, follow a right fork, then another running round the rim of the hill.
-Go straight ahead at a crossroads - the right-hand track here leads down into the valley bottom.
+Almost immediately go straight ahead at a crossroads - the right-hand track here leads down into the valley bottom.

 Hincheslea Bog, like many other New Forest wetlands, is rich in wildlife.
 Wild flowers are abundant; dragonflies and damselflies hunt for prey above open patches of water; and reed buntings, curlews, redshanks and snipe breed in the vicinity.

-Take the next right fork, leading in the direction of a white-washed cottage - The Weirs Cottage.
+Go on towards a white-washed cottage - The Weirs Cottage.
 Reach an area of grassland through which flows a small stream; turn right; cross the stream at a single-plank bridge – or step over – and continue on towards the cottage.

 10. Pass beside a low, Forestry Commission vehicle barrier; and follow the gravel track beside the cottage, with, now visible across the grassland on the left, the houses of South Weirs.
 Pass Laurel Cottage and The Upper Ford on the right, and immediately after, continue straight ahead where the main gravel track goes left.